 It is Adrian here, and as I write this (19th March 2020) we are in the middle of the Corona virus / Oil Price Crash induced bear market.
-Now I promise that is the last time I will mention the virus because if you are anything like me your inbox and social media is packed full of that hysteria.
+Now I promise that is the last time I will mention the virus because if you are anything like me your inbox and social media are packed full of that hysteria.

 Instead, I want to focus on how you can position your trading and your trading systems to make the most of the current market conditions.
 The first step is to see things exactly as they are, not better than they are with excess optimism, and not worse than they are.

 Image: S&P500 Index as at 18 March 2020

 People who are seeing things better than they are right now will be saying something like:“This is way overdone and all of these stocks down 30-50% are an absolute bargain… I will make a killing when these recover over the next few weeks so I have to buy now!”

 People who are seeing things worse than they are will be saying something like:“This is going to be the next great depression, stocks are going down another 50% from here and I better short everything because this is going to collapse real soon!”